G36maid/cuda-prog/hw05/README.md

 # Introduction to CUDA Parallel Programming Homework Assignment 5

-- April, 2025
+April, 2025
-- NTNU
-- 41173058H

 ## Problem Statement

-Solve for the thermal equilibrium temperature distribution on a square plate using a Cartesian grid of 1024×1024.
-The temperature along the top edge is 400 K, while the remainder of the circumference is at 273 K. Implement a CUDA code for multi-GPUs to solve this problem, test with one and two GPUs, and determine the optimal block size.
-The relaxation parameter ω is fixed to 1 (standard Jacobi method).
+Solve for the thermal equilibrium temperature distribution on a square plate using a Cartesian grid of $1024 \times 1024$.
+The temperature along the top edge is $400$ K, while the remainder of the circumference is $273$ K. Implement a CUDA code for multi-GPUs to solve this problem, test with one and two GPUs, and determine the optimal block size.
+The relaxation parameter $\omega$ is fixed to $1$ (standard Jacobi method).

 ## Mathematical Foundation and Numerical Method